midwayjs/pandora/docs/source/en/base/procfile_mode.md

 We can saw `Listens on http://127.0.0.1:1338`, The service has been successfully started.

-Open `http://127.0.0.1:1338`, that already been available, and at `${logsDir}/${appName}/service.log` you can also see that the log is already written.
+Open `http://127.0.0.1:1338`, that already been available, and at `${logsDir}/${appName}/service.log` you can also see that the logs is already written.

-Then press `Ctrl + c` to stop, We can also see the output of `Service stopped`.
+Then press the `Ctrl + c` to stop, We can also see the output of `Service stopped`.

 ## Pandora dev and pandora start

-1. Pandora dev mainly used for local debugging, does't start daemon, and start application at front.
+1. the pandora dev command mainly used for local debugging.
+That does't start the daemon process, and that start application at the front.

-2. Pandora start mainly used for production environment, use daemon to protect applications, and start application at background.
+2. the pandora start command mainly used for the production environment, it use the daemon process to protect applications, and start the application at the background.

-In the `procfile.js`, you can use the following statement to decide environment:
+In the `procfile.js`, you can use the following statement to decide the environment:

 ```javascript
 if (pandora.dev) {